 Clients might identify the particular lots of shares to which the double voting rights should apply.
 Under this option, a client would need to internally monitor the 2 year holding period, separate those lots which are conferred double voting rights, and flag them via a property in their data file.

 Our cloud-based service, trusted by some of the asset management industry's biggest names, monitors 440+ rules in 90+ jurisdictions.
-We provide Shareholding Disclosure Monitoring and Investment Restrictions services to clients across the world.
+We provide Shareholding Disclosure, Position Limit and Sensitive Industries monitoring services to clients across the world.

 If you'd like to know more, contact us about our service or book a demo.